-Shame and guilt around eating is something that’s taught, but it’s not based on anything but diet culture that’s after the bottom line and the constructed body ideals that feed it.
+Shame and guilt around eating is something that’s taught.
+It’s not based on anything except a diet industry that’s after only the bottom line, and the constructed body ideals that feed it.

 However, it’s going to take some time to change years of thinking, believing and behaving a certain way around food.
-And that includes learning how to drop guilt and shame, especially when it comes to something as vital as eating.
-Below, I’ll share some tips on how to stop food guilt and what to do when you regret eating something.
+And that includes learning how to drop guilt and shame.
+Especially when it comes to something as vital as eating.

 One of the tools intuitive eating equips us with is body autonomy.
-Meaning you get to choose, its your body, nobody is the expert on it but you.
+This means you get to make your own food choices.
+I mean, its your body, and nobody is the expert on it but YOU.
 Yes, really!
 It’s time to take back your power!

 You may remember some of the tactics when challenging the food police, and they work just as well when working with guilt and shame around food.
-Plus, the food police is what lead us to the guilty feelings in the first place sooo….
+So the next time you’re feeling bad after eating, see if you can try these tips.

 - Identify your thoughts without judgement: As Evelyn Tribole states: “You are NOT your thoughts or your beliefs!
 Rules and thoughts are a byproduct of your mind—not a direct experience from your body”.
 And they can be changed with time and effort to ones that serve you.